GAGAN-AJ/insurance-app/README.md

-# insurance-app
-Machine Learning app to predict insurance premium using Streamlit
 # Insurance Premium Prediction App

 A Machine Learning web application built using Streamlit that predicts insurance premium based on user inputs such as age, BMI, smoking habits, and region.